Freed Iranians arrive in Damascus after prisoner swap

 The Syrian government has not referred to the prisoner swap and the whereabouts of the civilian prisoners was not immediately known.

-Opposition groups accuse it of detaining tens of thousands of political prisoners during his 12 years in office and say those numbers have spiked sharply during the 21-month-old civil war.
+Opposition groups accuse it of detaining tens of thousands of political prisoners during President Bashar al-Assad's 12 years in power and say those numbers have spiked sharply during the 21-month-old civil war.

-The Syrian rebel al-Baraa brigade seized the Iranians in early August and initially threatened to kill them, saying they were members of Iran's elite Islamic Revolutionary Guard Corps sent to fight for President Bashar al-Assad.
+The Syrian rebel al-Baraa brigade seized the Iranians in early August and initially threatened to kill them, saying they were members of Iran's elite Islamic Revolutionary Guard Corps sent to fight for Assad.

 The Islamic Republic, one of his staunchest allies, denied this, saying they were Shi'ite Muslim pilgrims visiting shrines, and it asked Turkey and Qatar to use their connections with Syrian insurgents to help secure their release.